fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the `js` folder from fusioncharts-suite-xt to your project's JavaScript folder.
+> It is recommended that you copy the `js` folder from fusioncharts-suite-xt to your project folder.

 * The download package also contains **angularjs-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > angularjs` folder.
 The folder structure is shown below: